jackyho522/katacoda-scenarios/new-scenario-template/step4.md

 ## Create users, role and grant appropriate permission to users

 ## Task
-1. There is a file, init.sql
+1. There is a file, called permission.sql
-2. You need to copy the contents to init.sql in scripts folder.
+2. You need to copy the contents to permission.sql in scripts folder.
-3. About the init.sql, it create users, role and grant the appropriate permission to users.
+3. About the permission.sql, it create users, role and grant the appropriate permission to users.

-Copy to init.sql
+Copy to permission.sql.sql

 <pre class="file">
 create user 'slfok'@'%' identified by '9Kv6UKrQWtqLDVaz';